MicrosoftDocs/power-automate-docs/flow-docs/dev-enterprise-intro.md

 ### 1. Connecting to your ISV's APIs

-ISVs often have proprietary data that you want to be able to access from inside of the flows that you want your customers to use.
+ISV's often have proprietary data that you want to be able to access from inside of the flows that you want your customers to use.
 You can expose access to any of your data through a Custom Connector.
 [Learn more](https://docs.microsoft.com/en-us/connectors/custom-connectors/).

 Once created, there are two ways to make the connector available to your customers:
 1. The connector can be deployed into the customer’s tenant via REST APIs or PowerShell.